Land Claim Business

 Evidence is Ignored

 The Point Grondine Report of Nov 1993 provided affected property owners with an update during the first land claim.
 Wikwemikong and the Ontario government clearly stated that the 41 “fishing islands” do not include any of the islands immediately adjacent to the south shore of Philip Edward Island or any of the islands in Collins Inlet/Beaverstone Bay.
 Wikwemikong and the Ontario government have now reneged on this statement which questions the validity of the Point Grondine Settlement Agreement as other key evidence was also ignored in reaching that settlement.

-MIRR appears to be ignoring the main issues and evidence including the use of these islands by the public which predates the arrival of the Wikwemikong band to Ontario.
+MIA is ignoring the main issues and evidence including the use of these islands by the public which predates the arrival of the Wikwemikong band to Ontario.

 Fourth Claim by Wikwemikong

 This current claim will not be the last claim by Wikwemikong as this Native Band has stated that once the current island claim is concluded, they will proceed with another claim, their fourth claim for 23,000 crown owned islands covering all of the northern and most of the eastern shorelines of Georgian Bay.
 Most island properties in Georgian Bay will likely be impacted by this third claim should it be allowed to proceed and most likely will face similar reductions in property values as is occurring in the Killarney area of Georgian Bay.

 Georgian Bay will become an Indian “Nation” with the inevitable confrontations between the non native general public and the natives.